-- (i) merely by reason of his residing there on account of his being appointed in the Civil, Military, Naval, Air Force service of the Government; - (ii) merely on account of his being appointed by the Government of a foreign country as its representative and residing as such in Goa in pursuance of such appointment; nor shall any other person residing with such representative as part of his family or as servant. - 2.
+- (i) merely by reason his residing there on account of his being appointed in the Civil, Military, Naval, Air Force service of the Government of India; - (ii) merely on account of he being appointed by the Government of a foreign country as its representative and residing as such in Goa in pursuance of such appointment nor shall any other person residing with such representative as part of his family or as servant. - 2.
 Definitions.
-In this Act, unless the context 20, otherwise requires,- - (a) "absent person" means a person who, without appointing an attorney to manage his properties, has left the place of his residence and his whereabouts are not known and is so adjudged by a competent Court; - (b) "assets" means properties, movable or immovable, corporeal, whether animate or inanimate, or incorporeal, unless repugnant to the context and includes liabilities;

-- (c) "authentic document" means a document drawn by a public official or with his intervention as required by law and such document constitutes proof of the veracity of the acts done by the public official and the veracity of the facts which have occurred in his presence or which he has certified and was competent to certify, unless it is proved that the document itself is fabricated or false: - (d) "conferee" means the person, who has to return the assets gifted to him to the mass of the inheritance for the purpose of collation: - (e) "deaf and dumb" means a person who is deaf and dumb and is not capable of managing his assets and is so adjudged by a competent Court: - (f) "estate leaver" means the person upon whose death the transmission of his estate takes place; - (g) "forced heir" means the heir whom the 2 estate leaver cannot deprive of the portion of his estate reserved to such heir by law, except in cases where the law permits the estate leaver to disinherit him; - (h) "Head of the family" means the person 29 who is entrusted with the duty to give the list of the assets and liabilities of an inheritance and with the management of the inheritance till the finalization of the partition; - (i) "inofficious gift or will" means a gift or a will made by the estate leaver which impairs the legitime of the forced heir;
+In this Act, unless the context otherwise requires, - - (a) "absent person" means a person who, without appointing an attorney to manage his properties, has left the place of his residence and his whereabouts are not known and is so adjudged by a competent Court; - (b) "assets" means properties, movable or immovable, corporeal, whether animate or inanimate, or incorporeal, unless repugnant to the context and includes liabilities; - (c) "authentic document" means a document drawn by a public official or with his intervention as required by law and such document constitutes proof of the veracity of the acts done by the public official and the veracity of the facts which have occurred in his presence or which he has certified and was competent to certify, unless it is proved that the document itself is fabricated or false; - (d) "conferee" means the person, who has to return the assets gifted to him to the mass of the inheritance for the purpose of collation; - (e) "deaf and dumb" means a person who is deaf and dumb and is not capable of managing his assets and is so adjudged by a competent court;